allenthreee/thermal_range_calib/README.md

 ## 4. Run on your own sensor set
 ### 4.1 Record data
-Record thermal image files to png format and the point cloud to pcd files.
+Record thermal image files to png format and the point cloud to pcd files(you can record it from the simulation or hardware).
 ### 4.2 Modify the **calib.yaml**
 Change the data path to your local data path.
 Provide the instrinsic matrix and distor coeffs for your thermal camera.